-AAHC Building Capacity
+ALHC Building Capacity

-Goal 1: Build the capacity of African American museums and their ability to serve their communities.
+Goal 1: Build the capacity of American Latino museums and their ability to serve their communities.

-- Objective 1.1: Develop, enhance, or expand public programs, exhibitions, and/or school programs. - Objective 1.2: Enhance professional management. - Objective 1.3: Improve care and conservation of museum collections and expand access to collections and associated data. - Objective 1.4: Foster partnerships and collaborations among museums and institutions of higher education.
+- Objective 1.1: Support the development, enhancement, and expansion of public programs, exhibitions, and/or school programs in American Latino museums. - Objective 1.2: Support the growth and development of museum professionals at individual American Latino museums. - Objective 1.3: Support the development of management practices and institutional policies and plans that advance the organizational health of American Latino museums. - Objective 1.4: Support the management and care of collections in American Latino museums.